Skip to content

 If the string cannot be split/parsed or if the extracted parts are invalid.

-from_uuid(suffix: uuid.UUID, prefix: Optional[PrefixT] = None) -> TypeID classmethod
+from_uuid(suffix: uuid_utils.UUID, prefix: Optional[PrefixT] = None) -> TypeID classmethod

 Construct a TypeID from an existing UUID.